Title and statement of responsibility area

 The Val d’Or Star.
 “Gibsons Attending Bishop’s Services.”
 January 7, 1955.

 This collection came to UBC from the Cooper Robinson family.
 Robinson’s grandson, Stuart Robinson (son of Cuthbert Robinson) was in possession of the material, and left it to his heirs - Jill Cooper Robinson, Jean Robinson Hughes, and Christopher Robinson – who donated it to UBC in 2014.
 Some of the material had previously been shown at the Mary E. Black Gallery in Halifax, N.S., in the 2011 exhibition “The Marking of History and Artifacts (1888-1926): The Photography of John Cooper Robinson from Meiji-Tasho, Japan.”
+The map accrual in March 2022 was donated by Benjamin Bryce, who inherited the materials from Jill Robinson’s sister, Kim Robinson.

 Scope and content